WhaleJ84/ansible-role-gnome-terminal/README.md

-Gnome-Terminal
+gnome-terminal
 =========

-Installs and configures Gnome-Terminal for the user.
+Installs and configures gnome-terminal for the user.

 Requirements
 ------------

+The following roles are required:

+- whalej84.pip

 The following collections are required: